krombier/Bachelor_Thesis_Force_Control/src/cartesian_impedance_control/README.md

 ```
 (To steer the gripper you need to use the user_input_client file, this one just takes care of the commands sent out)

+## Cartesian_Impedance_Controller
+The impedance control part was made by Curdin Deplazes.
+Check out his [GitHub repo](https://github.com/CurdinDeplazes/cartesian_impedance_control) for further details about the impedance control or the following start up functions:
+- on_init()
+- on_configure()
+- on_activate()
+- on_deactivate()
-## Cartesian_Impedance_Controller, the Update() function
+### The Update() function
 This is the function that gets executed with a frequency of 1000 Hz within the cartesian_impedance_controller.
-All other functions are either used somewhere in the setup or called at some point in the update() function.
+All other functions defined in that file are either used somewhere in the setup or called at some point in the update() function.

 ## Input service